Socialist Party of Mallorca: History

 The PSM emerged from the Socialist Party of the Islands (PSI) in December 1977.
 Unlike most of the other Spanish socialist parties, the PSI refused to join the Spanish Socialist Workers' Party (PSOE).

 In 1989, it strengthened an alliance with Socialist Party of Menorca (PSMe) and Nationalist and Ecologist Agreement of Ibiza (ENE), gathering together other local progressive and nationalist parties.
 The name of the alliance was Nationalist Left of the Balearic Islands Federation (EN), renamed in 1998 as PSM–Nationalist Agreement (PSM–EN).
 Its representation in the Parliament of the Balearic Islands was between 7% and 15% of the votes.

-Usually as an opposition party, PSM was part of the Government of the Island Council of Majorca from 1995 until 2003 and from 2007 until 2011, and of the Government of the Balearic Islands from 1999 until 2003 and from 2007 until 2011.
+Usually as an opposition party, PSM was part of the Government of the Island Council of Mallorca from 1995 until 2003 and from 2007 until 2011, and of the Government of the Balearic Islands from 1999 until 2003 and from 2007 until 2011.

 In the 2004 general election, PSM took part in a coalition in the Balearic Islands with United Left (EUIB), The Greens (EV), and Republican Left (ERC), as Progressives for the Balearic Islands.
 This coalition obtained 40,289 votes (12%).
 However, no representation in the Cortes Generales was obtained.

-In 2007, this coalition was enlarged, forming the new coalition Bloc for Majorca (Bloc).
+In 2007, this coalition was enlarged, forming the new coalition Bloc for Mallorca (Bloc).
 The coalition got 4 MPs (14%) in the Balearic Parliament (2 of them from the PSM).
-After negotiations, PSM and the other Bloc's parties decided to enter the autonomous government, with Socialist Party of the Balearic Islands (PSIB) and Majorcan Union (UM), leaving the People's Party (PP) in the opposition.
+After negotiations, PSM and the other Bloc's parties decided to enter the autonomous government, with Socialist Party of the Balearic Islands (PSIB) and Mallorcan Union (UM), leaving the People's Party (PP) in the opposition.

 In 2008, the party decided to change its allies for the general election to UM, ERC and ExM.
 The coalition refused to join with EUIB.
 However, 29% of the members wanted to follow the former alliance with EUIB and EV.
 Most of them were members of the PSM–Left Nationalist Youth.
 With less than 30,000 votes, no representation in the Cortes Generales was obtained.
 Also in 2008, the PSM became a full member of the European Free Alliance (EFA).

 In 2011, the Bloc broke and the party decided to form an electoral coalition with IniciativaVerds (IV) and ExM for the regional election.
 The coalition got 36,149 votes and 4 seats in the Parliament.
 Later that year, the coalition was enlarged by the addition of the new ecologist party eQuo, and participated in the 2011 general election, getting 31,378 votes and no representation.

 In March 2016, Bel Busquets was elected Secretary General, in substitution of Biel Barceló.
 In December 2018, the party was "frozen" and its political activities were transferred to Més per Mallorca (Més).